tobiasniehoff/imputation_plant_breeding/README.md

 **BEAGLE_API2_workflow.sh** is the SLURM job description for the Beagle+API2 approach.

 ## input parameter tables
 Input parameter tables are stored in the folder with the same name.
 The procedure and the input parameters can be specified with the input parameter tables in excel.
 Names of the tables are self-explanatory.
+Functionality of parameters is explained in the excel files.
+The parameters can in principle specified to perform tests not presented in our manuscript.
+For instance, imputation of low-coverage data sets can be simulated by using homozygous parent and offspring population types (e.g., DH or F\[high number\]), genotyping all offspring and parents at high-density and setting the fraction of randomly missing calls per individual to the desired fraction (e.g., 0.5).
+Simple quality control can be used by specifying minimum values for the minor allele frequency (MAF) and/or minor allele count (MAC).
+These filteres are applied to all lines before any phasing or imputation.

 ## R functions
 This folder stored R scripts in which functions are defined that are sourced by the workflows.